Energy from renewable sources

 Imports and exports of renewable energy products are very difficult to analyse.
 It is even more difficult to provide figures corresponding to import dependency that would be comparable with fossil fuels (coal, crude oil, natural gas).
 The major obstacle for detailed import/export analysis is that primary feedstocks for solid, liquid and gaseous biofuels often compete for other non-energy uses.
 For example, wood can be used as material for furniture production and as building material on construction sites.
 Energy statistics track only quantities of renewable products for energy purposes; stocks of renewable products for non-energy purposes are not part of energy balances.

-Another complication arises because of missing data on feedstock input for the transformation sector — for example, the raw materials destined for biorefineries to produce biofuels.
+Another complication arises because of missing data on feedstock input for the transformation sector — for example, the raw materials for production of biofuels.
 These data on feedstock input are out of the scope of energy statistics.
 Energy balances place solid, liquid and gaseous biofuels produced in the EU in the category of ‘primary production’; this is in contrast to production of fossil-based secondary fuels, which are categorised as ‘transformation output’ (for example, the ‘primary production’ of motor gasoline or automotive diesel is zero in EU energy balance sheets).

-Compared with 2011, net imports of biogasolines and biodiesels have doubled.
+When 2012 net imports of liquid biofuels are compared with 2008, net imports have doubled; and increased nearly 10 times since 2005.
 This trend indicates that import dependency for liquid biofuels could become a genuine concern in the longer term, as is already the case for fossil fuels today.

-Detail data for liquid biofuels are available in energy database: (nrg_1073a).
+Detail data for liquid biofuels are available in energy database: (nrg_107a).

 Gross inland consumption of renewables

 Gross inland consumption of renewables is closely related to primary production of renewables.
-The only noticeable variation is down to imports and exports: primarily because of net imports of liquid biofuels, gross inland consumption of all renewables is 4 % higher than primary production.
-Gross inland consumption of renewables decreased by 2 % in 2011 compared with 2010.
+The only noticeable variation is due to imports and exports: primarily because of net imports of liquid biofuels, gross inland consumption of all renewables is 3.9 % higher than primary production.
+Gross inland consumption of renewables increased by 9.2 % in 2012 compared with 2011.
 Wood and other solid biomass continues to be the largest contributor to the mix of renewable energy sources.
 Hydropower and wood accounted for 91 % in 1990.
-However, the rate of increase since then has been much slower than for other sources notwithstanding that wood more than doubled between by 2011.
-Consequently, their share decreased to 64 % in 2011.
+However, the rate of increase since then has been much slower than for other sources notwithstanding that wood more than doubled by 2010.
+Consequently, their combined share decreased to 62 % in 2012.
 Gross inland consumption of renewable energies is shown in Figure 6 (electricity production is not normalised).

 Renewable energy available for final consumption

 Renewable energy available for final consumption (Figure 7) tends to rise and fall in line with changes in gross inland energy consumption from renewable sources.
-Rapid expansion of certain technologies caused the share of energy from solid renewables (including wood and renewable waste) to decrease from 60 % in 1990 to 43 % in 2011.
-However, in absolute terms it increased by 57 % during this period.
-Renewable energy available for final consumption decreased by 1.2 % in 2011 compared with 2010.
-This decrease is due not only to reduced performance of hydropower plants, but also to decreases for some other renewable sources — in all likelihood because of the financial and economic crisis in Europe.
+Rapid expansion of certain technologies caused the share of energy from solid renewables (including wood and renewable waste) to decrease from 60 % in 1990 to 42 % in 2012.
+However, in absolute terms it increased by 62 % during this period.
+Renewable energy available for final consumption decreased by 1.5 % in 2011 compared with 2010.
+This decrease is due not only to reduced performance of hydropower plants, but also to decreases for some other renewable sources.
+In 2012 the renewable energy available for final consumption increased by 8.3% compared to 2011.

-In the EU-28, the share of energy from renewable sources in gross final energy consumption increased from 8.1 % in 2004 to 13.0 % in 2010.
+In the EU-28, the share of energy from renewable sources in gross final energy consumption increased from 8.3 % in 2004 to 14.1 % in 2012.
 This is evidence of a steady progress towards the Europe 2020 target of 20 %.
-As some countries have not yet fully implemented all provisions of the Renewable Energy Directive, some biofuels and bioliquids are not counted as compliant (sustainable) in 2011.
+As some countries have not yet fully implemented all provisions of the Renewable Energy Directive, some biofuels and bioliquids are not counted as compliant (sustainable) in 2011 and 2012.
 Some countries have also not yet improved their national statistical system to fully account for all renewable energy sources (for example, heat pumps).
-Consequently, the 2011 share is estimated to be lower by around 0.5 %.
 The increased share between 2010 and 2011 is not due to increased use of renewables but rather because of a decline in use of fossil energies (oil products and natural gas).
 Allowing for the 2020 targets of the Energy Efficiency Directive (2012/27/EU), further decreases in the EU’s energy consumption should be expected up to 2020.

-No Member State has yet reported any arrangements for the statistical transfer of a specified amount of energy from renewable sources, nor has any Member State reported any joint projects relating to the production of electricity, heating or cooling from renewable energy sources.
 The latest data for 2005 shows only a very small variation with respect to data available during the preparation and adoption of the Directive in 2007-2008.
 Changes are due to revisions in data sets submitted by Member States in response to annual energy questionnaires.
-Comparing the average of 2011-12 to the indicative trajectory set out in the Renewable Energy Directive, it can be seen that seven countries in 2011 are below the first indicative trajectory values, while all other countries were above them.
+Comparing the average of 2011-12 to the indicative trajectory set out in the Renewable Energy Directive, it can be seen that four countries are below the first indicative trajectory values, while all other countries were above them.
+These countries are France, Malta, Netherlands and United Kingdom.

 Table 1 presents data for all Member States and also the values of the indicative trajectory.

 The renewable share in Estonia in 2011 was already above its 2020 target.
-France, Malta, Netherlands and the UK were furthest from their 2020 target in 2011— roughly 10 percentage points.
-The highest share was observed in Sweden, even though its share decreased by 1 percentage point compared with 2011.
-The lowest share in 2011 was observed in Malta, but account needs to be taken of some statistical problems with the reporting of consumption of liquid biofuels.
+France, Malta, Netherlands and the UK were farthest away from their 2020 target — roughly 10 percentage points.
+The highest share was observed in Sweden.
+The lowest share in 2012 was observed in Malta, that also has the lowest target of all EU Member States.

-In 2011, electricity generation from renewable sources, with necessary adjustments for wind power and hydropower, contributed 21.8 % to total EU-28 electricity generation.
-There is a huge variation between countries in Europe: for Malta the level is negligible (0.1 %), while for Norway it is 104.8 %.
-In the EU-28, the highest share is recorded in Austria (66.1 %), followed by Sweden (59.6 %).
+In 2012, electricity generation from renewable sources, with necessary adjustments for wind power and hydropower, contributed 23.5 % to total EU-28 electricity generation.
+There is a huge variation between countries in Europe: for Malta the level is very low (1.1 %), while for Norway it is 104.3 %.
+In the EU-28, the highest share is recorded in Austria (65.5 %), followed by Sweden (60.0 %).
 The share of electricity from renewable sources in gross electricity consumption is presented in Table 2.

 For all countries, there is a common 2020 target of 10 % for the share of renewable energy in the transport sector.
 The Renewable Energy Directive 2009/28/EC stipulates that only biofuels and bioliquids that fulfil sustainability criteria should be included.
 Statistical systems in some countries have yet to be updated to take this entirely into account.
-While the share of renewable energy as a whole increased between 2010 and 2011, its share in transport decreased during this period.
-This can be attributed in part to the total absence of compliant biofuels reported by Bulgaria, the Czech Republic, Croatia, Cyprus, Finland, France and Slovakia; these countries did report some biofuel use, but none of it compliant in 2011.
-In addition, Denmark, Estonia and Malta reported no biofuels use whatsoever though this is likely to be a statistical or administrative error rather than actual reality.
-Portugal reported only a very small share of compliant biofuels use.
-Belgium made no data submission in 2011 with the result that no biofuels are counted as compliant.
+While the share of renewable energy as a whole in increasing since 2004, between 2010 and 2011 its share in transport decreased.
+This can be attributed in part to the total absence of compliant biofuels reported by several EU countries (countries did report some biofuel use, but none or very little of it compliant in 2011 and/or 2012).

-If all compliant and non-compliant biofuels are taken into account, the share of renewable energies in transport in 2011 reaches 5 %.
+If all compliant and non-compliant biofuels consumed in the EU28 are taken into account, the share of renewable energies in transport in 2012 will be above 6 %.
 The share of energy from renewable sources in transport is presented in Table 4.

 Data sources and availability

 Data from the energy balance sheets have been used for all calculations.
-The most recent data available are for the reference year 2011.
+The most recent data available are for the reference year 2012 (for the purposes of comparing the EU-28 with other third countries 2011 data have been used).
 Data are available for all EU Member States.
 In general, data are complete, recent and reliably comparable across countries.
 This results in a high degree of accuracy and accountability of EU aggregate figures.

 Gross inland energy consumption represents the total quantity of energy resources used for all purposes.